 There are some trivia questions that need to be asked and surprisingly many of them revolve around that beta-carotene rich vegetable the carrot.
 Will they make you turn orange?
 Are they loaded with sugar?
 Will eating carrots really help you see better at night?
 I find it surprising that this vegetable causes such confusion in comparison with others.

-We all know that green vegetables are generally very healthy but when it comes to broccoli there is something very special about this super food.
+Why Broccoli is a Super Food: We all know that green vegetables are generally very healthy but when it comes to broccoli it is a super food.
 It is one that you definitely want to include in your diet.
-Rich in antioxidants broccoli is unique in that it is not only rich in fiber but it is comprised of two distinct types, soluble and non-soluble.
+Rich in antioxidants broccoli is unique in that it is not only rich in fibre but it is comprised of two distinct types, soluble and non-soluble.